 How are corrals assigned?

 Corrals are assigned by the estimated finish time an athlete submits when he/she registers.
-Corral A & B require that an athlete prove that he/she can run the time required to be in those corrals.
-If no proof of time is available, the athlete will be placed in one of the last corrals.
+Corral A requires that an athlete prove that he/she can run the time required to be in the A Corral.
+If no proof of time is available, the athlete will be placed in the general corral.

 How many people are in a corral?